infinum/default_rails_template/README.md

 - Git inits
 - Adds more common gitignored files to `.gitignore`
 - Adds documentation in `docs` folders

-## Recommendations

-After running the template generator, this script will install overcommit which won't let you commit your project if it has some Rubocop offenses or if your Gemfile isn't alphabetically sorted.
-To sort your Gemfile, use the [Eefgilm](https://github.com/enilsen16/Eefgilm) gem.
-Install it with `gem install eefgilm` and run the `eefgilm` command to sort your Gemfile.

 ## Filling up the documentation